The Americans with Disabilities Act Celebrates 32 Years

 A Look Towards the Future

-The ADA has played a significant role in creating a more accessible society, yet there’s still a ways to go in some areas.
-As we celebrate the progress made, we should each move forward with a commitment to continue advocating for disability rights and inclusivity in our communities.
+The ADA has played a significant role in creating a more accessible society, yet discrimination and barriers remain, including in transportation, podcasting, and more.
+As we celebrate the progress made, we should each move forward with a commitment to continue advocating for disability rights and inclusivity in our communities and beyond.

 How to Celebrate